For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: ASOS

-Saving an item for later doesn't mean you've reserved it, but it does let you see if it's low in stock so you can grab it before it disappears.
-If you're willing to risk it, leave it in there until a discount code gets sent your way or a flash sale rolls around.
+Saving an item for later doesn't mean you've reserved it.
+However, it does let you see if it's low in stock so you can buy it before it sells out.
+If you're willing to risk it, leave it in there until a discount code gets sent your way or the next ASOS sale rolls around.

-We have a sneaking suspicion that, as with most online retailers, when you "favourite" an item or move it into your basket and leave it there without buying, the site will do everything in its power to get you to complete the purchase.
+We have a sneaking suspicion that, as with a lot of online retailers, when you "favourite" an item or move it into your basket and leave it there without buying, the site will try to get you to complete the purchase.
 This could include sending promo codes to your inbox...

 If you're keen to find ways to save time, money and energy, see our guide to the top life hacks.